theoforger/mastermind/examples/README.md

 # Examples
-This directory contains a pair of test files which you can use to test the program
+This directory contains a pair of text files which you can use to test the program

 ## Usage
 ### Cargo
 From the project root directory, run:

-`cargo run -- examples/avoid examples/link`
+`cargo run -- examples/to-avoid.txt examples/to-link.txt`